 Florida is a surrogacy-friendly state for both gestational carriers and intended parents.
-Whether you in live in a large city, such as Miami, Tampa, Orlando – or anywhere in between – here's everything you need to know about gestational surrogacy.
+Whether you live in a large city, such as Miami, Tampa, Orlando – or anywhere in between – here's everything you need to know about gestational surrogacy.

 Intended parents from Florida who use surrogacy include:

 • Heterosexual couples who have struggled with infertility

 • Intended mothers who are unable to carry a child

 • Intended parents who have a genetic defect or health condition they don't want to pass onto the child

 • Same-sex intended parents who want to have a genetic link to their baby